-It’s just a week until International Book Giving Day which takes place on Monday February 14th.
+It’s just a week until International Book Giving Day which takes place on February 14th.
 It’s one of Story Snug’s favourite days of the year.
 Books last much longer than chocolates and flowers and our daughter is far more excited when she receives a book than she is about celebrating Valentines Day!

 What is International Book Giving Day?

 On International Book Giving Day you are encouraged to give a book to a child.
 Many children don’t own or have access to books and International Book Giving Day aims to ensure that children in countries all over the world will receive books.
 It’s also a great day to promote enthusiasm and excitement about reading and books.

 Books don’t have to be new but they should be in good condition.
 They can be books that your family have outgrown or unwanted gifts.
 In the past we have given books to our local library, our local International School and sent books to a nursery school in the UK, they were a mix of new and good quality books that we bought in charity shops (which meant that the charities also benefited).
 We have given new books to family and friends as well as good quality books that we no longer read.
 We have also posted books into our neighbours’ letterboxes and given them to our local doctors’ surgery.

 - Give a book to a child, a family member, a neighbour or a friend.